ferrous-systems/wasm-training-2022/book/src/tutorial/web/javascript.md

 {{#include ../../../../crates/web/app/app.js:24:29}}
 ```

 ✅ Next fetch the selected image filter name.
-If it's none you don't need to do any work!
+If it's "none" you don't need to do any work!

 ```javascript
 {{#include ../../../../crates/web/app/app.js:31:35}}
 ```

-✅ Reading the file to then submit it requires some additional web APIs.
+✅ Reading the file to then pass it to your WebAssembly function requires some additional web APIs.
 A [`FileReader`](https://developer.mozilla.org/en-US/docs/Web/API/FileReader)
 allows to read the selected file.